aquilesC/aquiles.me/content/essays/Exciting Vesicles - The field where biology meets technology.md

 status: draft
 epistemic: I have been developing technology for extracellular vesicle characterization for over 4 years
 ---
-[[extracellular vesicle|Extracellular Vesicles]] are a fascinating topic in biology and biomedical research.
+[[extracellular vesicles|Extracellular Vesicles]] are a fascinating topic in biology and biomedical research.
 These particles, released by all cells, are fundamental agents for intracellular communication in complex organisms, as well as garbage disposal mechanisms.

 **All bodily fluids** (urine, blood, saliva, milk, cerebrospinal fluid) **contain extracellular vesicles**, at different concentrations and with different types.